-The Award’s 2018 long list of nominees was announced April 17and the short list will be released on May 29, 2018.
-An exhibition of works by the five short-listed artists will be presented at the National Gallery of Canada from October 3, 2018 to February 10, 2019.
-The winner of the 2018 Sobey Art Award will be announced at the Gallery during a gala event in November 2018.
+This year, the exhibition of works by the five shortlisted artists will be presented at the Art Gallery of Alberta, Edmonton AB, from October 5, 2019 to January 5, 2020.
+The winner of the 2019 Sobey Art Award will be announced at a gala hosted by the Art Gallery of Alberta on November 15, 2019.

-The 2018 curatorial jury panel, chaired by National Gallery of Canada’s Senior Curator of Contemporary Art, Josée Drouin-Brisebois, will be composed of one distinguished representative from each of Canada’s five regions: the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon, and will include for the first time one international juror.
-They will review all nominations and establish the long and short lists as well as the winner of the Award.
+The 2019 international jury panel, chaired by National Gallery of Canada’s Senior Curator of Contemporary Art, Josée Drouin-Brisebois, is composed of curators from five designated regions in Canada (the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon) and one international juror.

 About the Sobey Art Award process

-The National Gallery of Canada will accept nominations for the 2018 Sobey Art Award from recognized agents and institutions.
-The curatorial jury panel will oversee the award selection process.
-From the complete list of nominated artists, the jurors will create a long list of five artists from each region.
-Their choices will be based on professional knowledge of their regions and of the national and international art scenes.
-The panel will then choose one representative from each region to be included on the national short list and in the exhibition.
-The panel will also select the final award winner.
+The National Gallery of Canada will accept nominations for the 2019 Sobey Art Award from recognized agents and institutions.
+The jury will oversee the selection process.
+From the complete list of nominated artists, the jurors will create a longlist of 25 artists – five artists from each of five designated regions in Canada.
+The panel will then choose one representative from each region to be included on the national shortlist and in the 2019 Sobey Art Award exhibition.
+The panel will also select the winner of the $100,000 top prize.